plentymarkets/docs-raw/plentyInterface/Accounting.md

 ## Models<a name="accounting_vat_models"></a>
 ### Vat<a name="accounting_models_vat"></a>

 The VAT model contains the complete VAT configuration in plentymarkets.
 The VAT configuration is based on 4 VAT rates.
 A VAT configuration always belongs to an accounting location.
 The accounting location is in specified country and is assigne to a client.
 One accounting location can have several VAT configurations, but only one is active at a time.
-Which one is active depends on the startDate.
+Which one is active depends on the startedAt date.
 This also means that only one VAT number is active per accounting location.

 #### Namespace